ahkhaledm/shift-ev-de-webserver/README.md

 **Features:**
 - A single endpoint (`GET /`) that responds with a welcome message.
 - Jest integrated for running unit tests.
-- Dockerization for containerization.
-- A basic CI setup.

 ## Prerequisites

 - Node.js
 - npm
-- Docker (for Dockerization)

 ## How to Run Locally